 It is fully immersive, saturating, fabulous and completely overwhelming.
 As we entered, we found a room leading to another room with projections on the walls.
 It was pleasant and sort of exotic, quite dark but with bright imagery and then this opened into a huge space double story space.
-It was mostly dark, so you could not really see the floor which was a Teletubby landscape like undulation.
+It was mostly dark, so you could not really see the floor which was a Teletubby landscape-like undulation.
 This was a bit disorientating and at the same time, the darkness was interrupted by bright creatures who were projected onto the sloping ground and walls.
 After taking this in I became aware that there were low tables with people colouring in drawings of the creatures who were moving around the space.
-The creatures were lizards, snakes, butterflies.
+The creatures were lizards, snakes, and butterflies.
 As people completed their colouring, a helper scanned in the drawings which magically became animated and appeared somewhere.
 You could follow your animated drawing and admire all the hundreds of others who were following their own algorithm.
-Next spaces offered installations to climb on and selfie to your hearts content.
+Next spaces offered installations to climb on and selfie to your heart’s content.
 One installation was a suspended rope play park and another made music that you could interact with, in the form of climbing grips which played a note as you touched it, whilst scaling up and down poles in a labyrinth of musical melodies.
 It lit up too.

 The next space was of thousands of dimly lit glass pendant lights, creating a landscape of warm tones.
 Very flattering selfie opportunity.
-Everyone was taking advantage before we were directed to the next queue for a next new experience.
+Everyone was taking advantage before we were directed to the next queue for the next new experience.

 There were many more astonishing experiences, every surface throbbed and animated.
 It was spectacular.
 It was too much.
-It was absolutely wonderous.
+It was absolutely wonderful.
 I am so glad I went but I no longer aspire to make immersive art.
 It has happened.